anthonywithah/chase-the-legend/Readme.md

 The resources for this game will be updated periodically when ranks change.

+:dart: **v.0.1 Ranking date**: March 2024

 # History

-I first created this game when I was a kid sometime in the early 1990's.
+I first created this game when I was a kid sometime in the late 1980's.
 In those days I wrote the Legend's down on scraps of paper, with the great John Lowe being the top guy.
 Fast forward a few decades later, a new dartboard and many hours of Photoshop'in - I recreated this game here.
 Firstly to learn to throw again after a lengthy break and secondly to share this game with the community for others to enjoy.

 # FAQ